Information about Coron

-Coron, one of the Philippines' best places to visit, is best renowned for world-class WWII wreck diving, but it also has limestone karst landscapes, stunning beaches, aquamarine freshwater lakes, and coral reefs near the surface.
+Coron, one of the Philippines' best places to visit, is renowned for World War II wreck diving, but it also has karst landscapes, stunning beaches, freshwater lakes, and coral reefs.

 Take a boat to the beautiful islands for excellent snorkeling, scuba or wreck diving, and beach camping.
 Hike up a mountain for a spectacular sunset or take a bath in a hot spring.

-There are a few well-established package excursions that allow tourists to swiftly join up with other travelers to view some of Coron's most popular tourist attractions.
-For a comfortable and hassle-free island-hopping journey, these trips usually include pick up and drop-off in downtown Coron, lunch, and boat transfers.
+There are a few excursions that allow tourists to join up with other travelers to view some of Coron's most popular tourist attractions.
+These island-hopping trips usually include pick-up and drop-off in downtown Coron, lunch, and boat transfers.

 Coron's weather is pleasant since it has a consistent tropical temperature, making it a great spot to visit throughout the summer months.